 Alonso Muñoz is Instructor in the Department of Environment and Development at the University for Peace, where he coordinates the Master of Arts (MA) degree in Responsible Management and Sustainable Economic Development (RMSED).
 He holds a BSc. in Electrical Engineering from the University of Costa Rica and a Msc. in Business Administration.
 He has worked in the private sector as a consultant and as an entrepreneur, and has volunteered on various national and international projects regarding peace education, migration, environmental impact of systems and Social Enterprises.
+His most recent work revolves around Circular Economy, a field that he feels passionate about, and for which he has high expectations.
 He is a novelist, a blogger, a peace advocate, an entrepreneur and passionate about social and environmental development.

 Jan Breitling is an Assistant Professor in the Department of Environment and Development at University for Peace.
 He holds a BSc. in Tropical Forestry, from the Technological Institute of Costa Rica, and a MSc. in Environmental Sciences from WUR Wageningen University and Research Center, The Netherlands.
 His research interests include root causes of deforestation and Global Environmental Change, and Environmental Governance, specifically market based approaches addressing biodiversity conservation and Climate Change.